By Eleanor O'Connor – On

 Remember to let them know that these guidelines are meant to help them, as much as they are meant to help you and the company overall.

-Actionable Strategies to Keep Your Sales Team Motivated 8:35
+Actionable Strategies to Keep Your Sales Reps Motivated 8:35

 When a sales representative is first getting started in their role or is having a great week result wise, they’re likely to be highly motivated.
 The question is, what can you do to maintain or bring that motivation back when their responsibilities appear stale or they have a month of poor results?
 Lindsey says that the following are just some of the actions you can take to bring back the motivation and keep it flowing: